ssfsx17/ffpnp/readable.md

 |         | E: Front row of enemies | Target H: 0         |
 |         |                         | Effect H/V: 3/3     |

+Potency: 50

 Project your attack into all enemies in the area.
-After-Armor Damage is halved.
 You gain 1 [Enmity](#enmity) point for each enemy hit.
 You also gain an amount of MP equal to your Level \* Spirit \* 0.05.

 #### Gladiator 50